-“Breakfast wouldn’t be breakfast at Sylvia’s without a side order of snowy white grits,” the late Sylvia Woods wrote in Sylvia’s Soul Food, referring to her famous Harlem restaurant.
+“Breakfast wouldn’t be breakfast at Sylvia’s without a side order of snowy white grits,” legendary chef Sylvia Woods wrote in Sylvia’s Soul Food, referring to her famous Harlem restaurant.

 Singer Mahalia Jackson’s baked grits recipe in Mahalia Jackson Cooks Soul includes butter, cheese and garlic.
 In Down-Home Wholesome, Danella Carter describes eating grits at “dinnertime, with a little butter and salt, usually beside a plate of fish.”
 She also cautioned against taking shortcuts.
 “It’s best to avoid the instant or quick grits unless, of course, you don’t mind the lack of texture.”